SwaroopGiri/AWS-SAP-C02-Notes/README.md

 AWS CodeStar is a service that leverages other services like the ones above and has tools which helps us create templates to utilize above servies so you don't have to do things manually

-CodeArtifact is only for store, publish and share artifacts.
+AWS CodeArtifact is only for store, publish and share artifacts.
 It does not allow the user to configure custom actions or scripts to perform unit tests on artifacts.
 It is recommended to use AWS CodeBuild for this scenario

 ## Cost Optimization

-Appropriate Provisioning: Only Provision resources that you need and nothing more
+* Appropriate Provisioning: Only Provision resources that you need and nothing more

-Right-Sizing: Use lowest cost resource that still meets the technical specifications
+* Right-Sizing: Use lowest cost resource that still meets the technical specifications

-Purchase Options: Reserved Instances provide best cost advantage, spot are good for temporary horizontal scaling, EC2 fleet lets you define target mix of OnDemand, reserved and Spot Instances.
+* Purchase Options: Reserved Instances provide best cost advantage, spot are good for temporary horizontal scaling, EC2 fleet lets you define target mix of OnDemand, reserved and Spot Instances.

-Geographic Selection: Pricing vary from region to region
+* Geographic Selection: Pricing vary from region to region

-Managed Services: Leverage managed services over self-managed services to reduce cost overhead
+* Managed Services: Leverage managed services over self-managed services to reduce cost overhead

-Optimized Data Transfer: Moving data in AWS does not cost anything but moving data out of aws incurs charges.
+* Optimized Data Transfer: Moving data in AWS does not cost anything but moving data out of aws incurs charges.
 Data going between AWS regions can become a significant cost component.

 ## Reserved Instances